The 2026 Apprenticeship and Intership Applications will open on November 10, 2025.

 - 2 contrasting monologues, one of which must be from Shakespeare’s canon, plus 16-32 bars of a song (if you play an instrument, you may include this as well); OR

-Directing and Dramaturgy Apprenticeship Applicants must submit a proposal, no more than one page in length, pitching a concept for a Shakespeare play.
+- Directing and Dramaturgy Internship Applicants must submit a proposal, no more than one page in length, pitching a concept for a Shakespeare play.
 Be creative!

 The Tommy Gomez Fund